Nestor-DF/Nestor-DF/CoverLetter.md

 Dear Hiring Team,

-My name is **Néstor Delgado Feliciano**, and I am a Computer Engineering graduate with a strong interest in software development and modern IT technologies.
+My name is Néstor Delgado Feliciano, and I am a Computer Engineering graduate with a strong interest in software development and modern IT technologies.
 I am writing to express my interest in joining your company, where I hope to contribute to meaningful projects while continuing to grow as a software engineer.

 Throughout my academic background and professional experience, I have developed solid skills in **software development**, **databases**, and **IT systems**, with hands-on experience using technologies such as **React**, **TypeScript**, **Python**, **C++**, and relational and non-relational databases.
 During my internship as a Frontend Developer, I had the opportunity to work in agile, multidisciplinary teams, which strengthened both my technical abilities and my collaborative mindset.